Loopring/protocols/packages/loopring_v3/DESIGN.md

 - Only a single account needed for all tokens that are or will be registered
 - No special handling for anything.
 Every actor in the Loopring ecosystem has an account in the same tree.
-- A single nonce for every account (instead of e.g. a nonce for every token a user owns) allowing off-chain requests to be ordered on the account level, which is what users will expect.
+- A single nonce for every account (instead of e.g. a nonce for every token a user owns) allowing offchain requests to be ordered on the account level, which is what users will expect.
 - While trading, 3 token balances are modified for a user (tokenS, tokenB, tokenF).
 Because the balances are stored in their own sub-tree, only this smaller sub-tree needs to be updated 3 times.
 The account itself is modified only a single time (the balances Merkle root is stored inside the account leaf).
 The same is useful for wallets, ring-matchers and operators because these also pay/receive fees in different tokens.
 - The trading history tree is a sub-tree of the token balance.
 This may seem strange at first, but this is actually very efficient.
 Because the trading history is stored for tokenS, we already need to update the balance for this token, so updating the trading history only has an extra cost of updating this small sub-tree.
 The trading-history is not part of the account leaf because that way we'd only have 2^14 leafs for all tokens together.
 Note that account owners can create [a lot more orders](#Trading-History) for each token than the 2^14 slots available in this tree!

-The current configuration would allow up to 1048576 (2^20) unique addresses (accounts), 256 (2^8)tokens, and 16384 (2^14)unique order ids per account (this is not an issue, please see (order aliasing](#Order-Aliasing)).
+The current configuration would allow up to 1,048,576 (2^20) unique addresses (accounts), 256 (2^8)tokens, and 16,384 (2^14)unique order ids per account (this is not an issue, please see (order aliasing](#Order-Aliasing)).

 ## Blocks

-Work of a certain type (e.g. depositing, or ring settlements) is batched together in a block.
+Work of a certain type (e.g. depositing, or ring settlements) is batched together in a block (which is not to be confused with an Ethereum block).
 All data necessary for all types of work is stored in the Merkle tree.
 A block changes the Merkle tree from the existing state to the new state by doing the state changes required in all the work in the block.
-These state changes can be verified on-chain by generating a ZK proof using a circuit.
-Only the Merkle root is stored on-chain.
+These state changes can be verified onchain by generating a ZK proof using a circuit.
+Only the Merkle root is stored onchain.
 The actor responsible for creating and committing blocks is called the operator.

 ### Circuit permutations